 Today you can do a wine walking tour or wine cycling tour, whatever you prefer.
 You’ll pass many vineyards that South Limburg nowadays has, proof of the above-average weather conditions here.
 Should you decide on cycling, make sure you get yourself a fully charged e-bike, because a normal bicycle is not ideal with these steep hills here.
 See also How to get around below.
 And if this day happens to be a Monday in your schedule, then better mix up, because the wineries are often closed on Mondays.

 After the walk I’d suggest to visit some of the larger vineyards in the area.
 Go for some wine tasting and order a tasty snack plate.
 We had a lovely day.
 This is what I usually like when traveling abroad, and now we can also go out and visit some vineyards in my own home country too, amazing!
-In a future article I will write more about this lovely wine day (wine walking route and vineyards) in South Limburg.
+Please check out the article South Limburg: discover the remarkable vineyards and wineries in 1-3 days to learn more more about this lovely wine day (wine walking route and vineyards) in South Limburg.

 Prefer beer over wine?
 South Limburg has some pretty amazing beer breweries, such as Gulpener Bierbrouwerij in Gulpen, Brand Bierbrouwerij in Wijlre and Alfa Limburgse Familiebrouwerij in Schinnen.
 Hertog Jan Brouwerij is located in Arcen, North Limburg.
 Check out their websites for the various options, some offer quite special workshops.
 Cheers!